programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 	place=2655524

 At this point you might be thinking, "that's what a library catalogue does".
 It's true that the key idea here is that of the [authority file](https://en.wikipedia.org/wiki/Authority_control), which is central in library science (an authority file is a definitive list of terms which can be used in a particular context, for example when cataloguing a book).
 In both of the examples outlined above, we have used authority files to assign the numbers (the unique ids) to the Jacks and to Blackburn.
 The numbers we used for the two Jack Straws come from the [Virtual International Authority File](https://viaf.org) (VIAF), which is maintained by a consortium of libraries worldwide to try to address the problem of the myriad ways in which the same person might be referred to.
-The unique identifier we used for the Blackburn constituency came from the '[Digging Into Linked Parliamentary Data](http://dilipad.history.ac.uk)' (Dilipad) project (on which I worked), which involved producing authority files of unique identifiers for party affiliations and constituencies for each member of parliament.
-As constituencies (areas represented by a single member of parliament) change over time, the Dilipad project produced unique identifiers for each changing constituency.
-In this particular example, Jack Straw represented the constituency known as 'Blackburn' in its post-1955 incarnation.
-There were other, slightly different, constituencies with the same name in earlier times.
+The unique identifier we used for the Blackburn constituency came from [GeoNames](http://www.geonames.org/), a free geographical database.

+But let's try to be more precise by what we mean by Blackburn in this instance.
+Jack Straw represented the parliamentary consitituency (an area represented by a single member of parliament) of Blackburn, which has changed its boundaries over time.
+The '[Digging Into Linked Parliamentary Data](http://dilipad.history.ac.uk)' (Dilipad) project (on which I worked), produced unique identifiers for party affiliations and constituencies for each member of parliament.
+In this example, Jack Straw represented the constituency known as 'Blackburn' in its post-1955 incarnation:

+	blackburn1955-current

 As VIAF is a well respected and well looked after authority file of notable people, it was an obvious set of identifiers to use for Jack Straw.
 As the constituency represented by Straw was covered perfectly by the authority files created by the Dilipad project, it too was a logical authority file to use.
 Unfortunately, it is not always so obvious which of the published lists online is best to use.
 One might be more widely used than another, but the latter might be more comprehensive for a particular purpose.
+GeoNames would work better than the Dilipad identifiers in some cases.
 There will also be cases where you can't find a dataset with that information.
-For example, imagine if you wanted to write triples about yourself and your immediate family relationships.
+For example, imagine if you wanted to write attribute-values pairs about yourself and your immediate family relationships.
 In this case you would have to invent your own identifiers.

 This lack of consistent authority files is one of the major challenges LOD is facing at the moment.
 [Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee), who came up with a way of linking documents together over a network, and thus created the World Wide Web, has long been a leading proponent of LOD.
 To encourage more use of LOD he has suggested a '[five-star rating system](https://www.w3.org/DesignIssues/LinkedData.html)' to encourage everyone to move as far towards LOD as possible.
 In essence, he believes that it's good to publish data openly, especially if it uses open formats and public standards, but best if it links to other people's data too.

-Once all elements are assigned unique identifiers, the next key step in creating LOD is to have a way of *describing* the relationship between Jack Straw (`64183282`) and Blackburn (`2655524`).
+Once all elements are assigned unique identifiers, the next key step in creating LOD is to have a way of *describing* the relationship between Jack Straw (`64183282`) and Blackburn (`blackburn1955-current`).
 In LOD, relationships are expressed using what's known as a '[triple](https://en.wikipedia.org/wiki/Semantic_triple)'.
 Let's make a triple that represents the relationship between Jack Straw and his constituency:

     person:64183282 role:representedInUKParliament constituency:"blackburn1955-current" .